Small Groups 2013-2014

 Barbara Cole 388-0249

 This group offers the opportunity to join with others weekly in intercessory prayer.
 Prayer makes a difference and is a unique way in which to feel more connected with each other and our church.
 For those who are unable to attend regular sessions there is the opportunity to receive requests by e-mail and pray in solitude.
-This group meets every Wednesday at 5:00 PM at the home of Carolyn Ter Poorten, 1564 Home Farm Road, Mt.
+Meeting times are open for the group to decide and will meet at the home of Carolyn Ter Poorten, 1564 Home Farm Road, Mt.
 Pleasant.

 Carolyn Ter Poorten 884-3428